TeamPerie/CellBarcodeSim/README.md

 The parameters:

--   `barcode_type`: the building barcode simulator is `hamming`, `random` barcode, `vdj` barcode.
-This option can be `custom` to allow using a given barcode frequency table as barcode library (see more detail in `barcode_library_file par`).
 -   `barcode_library_file`: the location of barcode frequency list.
 We sample the list to have the barcode used for labeling.
-If the file exists, the program will use it without redo the simulation.
-The default value is `NULL`, in this case, the new generated barcode library file will be named `./tmp/random_barcodes.tsv`, `./tmp/hamming_barcodes.tsv`.
-And when `barcode_type` is `custom` , this parameter is mandatory.
-When a costum file is given, it should have two columns with first column named `seq` and second column named `freq`.
+A barcode library file is necessary.
+Please refer to the sections above to know how to prepare it.
 -   `clone_size_dist`: clone size distribution, it can be `uniform` or `lognormal`.
 The `clone_size_dist_par` should match the this parameter's value (see more detail in below).
 -   `clone_n`: Number of progenitors, default 300.
 -   `clone_size_dist_par`: a list.
 When `clone_size_dist` is `uniform`, the list should contain two item `size_max` and `size_min`, when `clone_size_dist` is `lognormal`, the list should contain `size_mean` - log mean and `size_variant` - log sd.